• Special Licenses in Washington

 You do not need a commercial driver's license (CDL) to operate a shuttle van carrying fewer than 16 passengers, including yourself.

-Chauffeur License Requirements
+WA Chauffeur & Taxi Driver License Requirements

 • Be at least 21 years old.

-• Own a Washington driver license.
+• Have a Washington driver's license.

-• Have successfully passed a written examination.
+• Have passed a written examination.

 • Pass a criminal background check conducted by the Washington State Patrol.